kbsant/microlith/README.md

 # microlith
-A small clojure webstack using maven
+A skeleton web app in clojure using maven

 # Usage